 The best way to learn how to fish a spinnerbait is to do it.
 Get some essential baits with basic blades and start throwing them.
 You’ll be amazed at how many fish like them, and after you catch a few, you’ll start to realize what it is that you’re doing right.
 Nothing beats success.
 Don’t go too wild with colors and all that at first – stick with the basics like white, chartreuse, or a combination of the two.
 Out here, we also like blue and white.
 Try to match the skirt colors to the colors of the baitfish where you’re fishing.
 I like to cover the bases, so I usually use one silver and one gold blade.
 Try that, and don’t give up until you start catching fish.

 - Remember that a percentage of fish can always be found within eight to ten feet from shore.
 Cast as close to the edge as you can.

-- Mixing blades looks more interesting.
+- Mixing blades look more attractive.

 - If you’re not getting bit, try a different color skirt.

 - Cast right to the bank and start reeling as soon as the bait hits the water – you need to take up the slack line and get the blades moving.

 - Add red to every bait.
 One of the best spinnerbait fishermen I ever met (Sam Shattenberg) keeps a red marker in his boat and adds red to the blade – a dot about as big as your thumbnail.

 - Good fish are usually on something like a little crease or something else you can figure out.
 For instance, they love cockleburs.